sebastian-leandro/Bots/Instagram/Unfollow/Unfollow Javascript/README.md

     - bash
     - node ./index.js

+### Optional

+    - You can create a users.json file in the main directory with an array to add users that you don't want to stop follow.

 #### The script will initiate a Puppeteer browser session and start the unfollow process on Instagram.

 ### Note: